paulgolter/blender-pipeline-integration/README.md

 This means the Operator can't find certain information in the `context` argument.

-To check what keys the Operator expects it is sometimes useful to know how to find the Operator in the actual Blender source code.
+To check what keys the Operator expects, it is sometimes useful to know how to find the Operator in the actual Blender source code, as there is not really another way to find out.

+---

 Let's say we want to add a new material slot to an object via Python.